 It’s hard to keep up with the hundreds of security-specific headlines published every week.

 So, we’re rounding up the top news that affect you, your business, and the security and technology industry overall.
-Knowledge is power.
+This week we explore FBI warnings, spoofed enterprise apps, and bad passwords.
 Check back every Friday to learn about the latest in security news.

 In 2015, complaints about ransomware — the concerning malware trend that locks down data and devices, demanding money for its return — doubled, according to a report from the FBI’s Internet Crime Complaint Center.
 Ransomware has come into the limelight in the past two years, especially in the last few months as attackers have used it against a number of hospitals, shutting down critical systems and demanding Bitcoin in return.

 Read more in the FBI report here and on Security Magazine here.

 Microsoft bans easy passwords in Azure Active Directory

 Microsoft will no longer allow Azure Active Directory users to use passwords that have repeatedly shown up on leaked data breach lists.
 The company is using information from these data dumps, as well as intel from attempted breaches, to determine a set of passwords that are no longer accepted in AD.
 “The most important thing to keep in mind when selecting a password is to choose one that is unique, and therefore hard to guess.
 We help you do this in the Microsoft Account and Azure AD system by dynamically banning commonly used passwords,” wrote Alex Weinert, Group Program Manager of the Azure AD Identity Protection Team.

 Read Microsoft’s announcement here.

 A warning from the FBI highlights USB keylogger